Chiara Horder: Amateur career

 In 2019, Horder won the German Match Play Championship and finished third at the English Girls' Open Amateur Stroke Play Championship.
 She also represented Germany at the World Junior Girls Championship in Canada.

 In 2020, Horder joined the German National Team and won the European Girls' Team Championship in Hrubá Borša, Slovakia together with Charlotte Back, Sophie Witt and Paula Schulz-Hanssen.
 In the final against Sweden, Horder won her match 4 and 3 paired with Charlotte Back for a final scoreline of 2.5 to 0.5 in Germany's favor.
 Her team captured the bronze at the 2023 European Ladies' Team Championship.

-Krauter attended Texas Tech University and played with the Texas Tech Red Raiders women's golf team between 2021 and 2023.
+Horder attended Texas Tech University and played with the Texas Tech Red Raiders women's golf team between 2021 and 2023.
 In 2023, she transferred to Mississippi State University where she helped the Mississippi State Bulldogs women's golf team win their first-ever Southeastern Conference title in 2024.

 In June 2023, Horder won The Women's Amateur Championship at Prince's Golf Club in England.
 She defeated world number one Ingrid Lindblad in the semifinals and Annabelle Pancake of the United States 7 and 6 in the final to become Germany's third champion in six years, joining Leonie Harm (2018) and Aline Krauter (2020).